Anurag-30/MediaWiki/README.md

 terraform apply

 ```
-Need to specify the region eg:us-east-1.
+Need to specify the region at the run time eg:us-east-1.

 You will get the ssh key into wikimedia file.
 You can access the application at http://{publicip}:30163/wiki